DanhouLi/danhouli.github.io/_pages/research.md

     flex-grow: 1; /* Forces the middle of the page to stretch and fill the empty space */ }

-  /* Expand the about page content to match, but force it to stay perfectly centered */ article.post, .post-content {
+  /* Expand the page content to match, but force it to stay perfectly centered */ article.post, .post-content {
-    max-width: 100% !important;
+    max-width: 120% !important;
     padding-left: 0 !important;
     padding-right: 0 !important;
     margin: 0 auto !important; /* "auto" guarantees it stays dead-center! */